owlchain/owlchain-core/readme.md

 ### Hiring

 OWL Community is able to hire developers for part time or full time positions, to work on OWLchain protocol.
 If you are interested, check out the [job listings](http://owl.community/contact).
-If you'd like to help in other ways, [write email directly](mailto:mc@owl.community?subject=Contributing to OWLchain).
+If you'd like to help in other ways, please contact to mc@owl.community

 ## License